roman-milk/roman-milk.github.io/katies-devious-mind.md

+===

- ****** Katie's Devious Mind Ch.
-04 ****** bysadkins116© As Marsha's orgasm coursed throughout her body she released Jackie's head allowing her to again breathe, but instead of pulling away, she attacked with renewed vigor working to please her mistress.
+As Marsha's orgasm coursed throughout her body she released Jackie's head allowing her to again breathe, but instead of pulling away, she attacked with renewed vigor working to please her mistress.
 Marsha screamed as her climax reached new heights and her body quivered and trembled with pleasure.
 Unable to take any more, she roughly pushed her slave away as her clit was too sensitive to be touched any longer.
 Jackie sat on the floor panting as she licked cum from her fingers waiting for her next command.

  When Marsha regained her senses, she rolled over and looked down at the submissive slut kneeling on the floor.
 "I could get used to this.
 You have a very talented tongue slut.
 Go into the bathroom and draw me a bath and be quick about it."
 Jackie quickly got up and rushed please her mistress.